pylayers/pylayers/doc/index.rst

 The current version is 0.1, released on 10 October 2011.
 Download the release in your preferred format:

-Pylayers was developed on Linux and probably won't work on Windows platforms
+Pylayers was developed on Linux and probably won't readily work on Windows platforms

-There is a large number of dependenceies and Documentation
+There list of python dependencies is